sdnfv/openNetVM/docs/source/examples/index.rst

 Any args specified in :code:`<DPDK args>` or :code:`<ONVM ARGS>` will replace the corresponding args in the config file. **An important note:** If no DPDK or ONVM args are passed, **but** NF args are required, the :code:`-- --` is still required.
+Additionally, launching multiple network functions at once, including circular or linear chains, from a JSON config file is supported.
 For documentation on developing with config files, see `NF_Dev <https://github.com/sdnfv/openNetVM/blob/master/docs/NF_Dev.md>`_

 NF Starting Scripts
 --------------------